Institutional Review Board

 IRB Submission: Researchers are required to submit their IRB application and supporting documents to the IRB Coordinator and the Research Director for review and comment prior to official submission.
 Electronic submission is required for this initial review (firstname.lastname@example.org and email@example.com).

 Human Subject Protection Training Requirements: In keeping with federal guidelines all investigators and research staff are required to obtain Human Participants Protection Education.
-A link to the NIH online training program is located under the "Links of Interest" tab or the URL is listed on the IRB application.
-You will be required to provide a certificate of completion with your submission.
+NHRMC Research has partnered with WIRB-Copernicus Group® (WCG) via WCG Academy to provide this training.
+Contact Lynette McFayden (firstname.lastname@example.org) to be enrolled in the WCG Academy training.
 The CITI course is also accepted in order to fulfill this requirement.

 IRB Website and Resources: To learn more about the IRB and how to submit a study for review, please use the links below.
 All of the forms needed for submission and maintenance of a study protocol can be downloaded from the Submission Forms tab.
 If you have questions regarding the information on this site, you may contact Amy Southerland, IRB Coordinator, at (910) 667-4621, or email@example.com.
-All final submissions should be submitted to Amy at New Hanover Regional Medical Center, Institutional Review Board, P.O.
-Box 9000, Wilmington, NC 28402-9000.
+All final submissions should be submitted to Amy at New Hanover Regional Medical Center/SEAHEC, Institutional Review Board, 2511 Delaney Ave., Wilmington, NC 28403.

 About the IRB